powerminingio/NerdQX/README.md

 ## About

 **NerdQX** is a new development based on [NerdQaxe++](https://github.com/shufps/qaxe).
-NerdQX also has four BM1370 ASIC chips, a different PCB geometry, and significantly improved and simplified security mechanisms.
+NerdQX also has four BM1370 ASIC chips, a different PCB geometry, and significantly improved and simplified safety mechanisms.

 The NerdQX was developed as the world's first multi-ASIC home miner for overclocking, which also enables extremely efficient mining.
 Furthermore, the NerdQX can measure the temperature of all four ASICs separately and directly, in